 Ph.D., 1987, Harvard

 In 1990 I travelled to the Western Visayas of the Philippines under the sponsorship of the Rotary Foundation.
 The sugar-producing island of Negros had just begun to emerge from a crisis characterized by extensive malnutrition, political violence, and class conflict.
 It was referred to as "Asia's Ethiopia" and a "social volcano."
 I became fascinated by the sources and implications of this crisis, and I ended up studying the Philippine sugar industry for the next twelve years.
 My 2003 book (see bibliography below) focuses mainly on elites, and uses this industry as an illustration of the transition from a colonial economy dominated by rural agrarian elites to one dominated by urban based industrial, commercial, and financial elites.
+Such transitions are the most important focus of all my research.
 In 1993 I received a Fulbright Award to spend my sabbatical year conducting this research in the Philippines.
 The photo here was taken that year at the Taal Volcano on Luzon.
 Shira (born in 1983, a 2005 graduate of F&M, a 2008 MA from American University in Film and Video Production, and currently working in Hollywood) is my older daughter, and Monica (born in 1986, a 2008 graduate from Smith College, a Masters from the University of Maryland's School of Public Policy, and currently working for the Environmental Finance Center consulting with local governements on stormwater abatement in the Chesapeake Bay watershed) is the younger.
 They are not amused that I keep that old picture of them on this web-site.